27 Building a DSL

 }

-Note the missing(b) check: - is used both as a binary operator (a - b) and as a unary operator (-a).
-When called with one argument, R dispatches to the same method but leaves b missing.
-Without this check, -meters(5) would error because there is no b$unit to compare.
+Note the missing(b) check.
+R uses - both as a binary operator (a - b) and a unary operator (-a), dispatching to the same method in both cases but leaving b missing when there is only one argument.
+Without this check, -meters(5) would blow up trying to access b$unit on something that does not exist.

 meters(10) - meters(3)